 SCRIPT_NAME- Contains the name of the file containing this script.
 This variable is convenient to use when forming the Location header when redirecting to yourself (self-redirect), as well as for substituting the value of the action attribute of the tag

-Contains the parameters that appear after the question mark in the URL.
-Let us remind you that they are available both with the GET and POST methods (if in the latter case they were defined in the action attribute of the tag
+QUERY_STRING- Contains parameters that appear after the question mark in the URL.
+Let us remind you that they are available both with the GET method and with the POST method (if in the latter case they were defined in the action attribute of the tag ).

 Environment Variables: